Las Vegas Car Accident Attorneys

 A car accident can happen at any location, but some city intersections are more dangerous than others.
-For example, there were 17 injury collisions between November 8, 2013 and May 13, 2014 at Charleston and Lamb.
+For example, there were 17 injury collisions in a recent six month period at Charleston and Lamb.
 During that same time frame, there were eight injury accidents at the intersections of Nellis and Washington and at Rainbow and Charleston and seven injury collisions at both Flamingo and Koval and at Swenson and Flamingo.
 When driving at these busy intersections, make sure you use extra caution.

 Drivers who cause injury accidents can be held accountable for the injuries suffered by the victims.
 If you have been hurt and wish to receive compensation for your suffering, you may have to prove that the at-fault driver's negligence contributed to the crash.
 Examples of negligence include:

 - Driving under the influence.